JUNE 2026

 Thought for the month

-The heart is the garden that always has room
+The heart is the garden

-for the flowers of kindness and friendship to bloom
+for the flowers of kindness

-Dear friends,
+Dear all,

 Coffee Morning

-will be held on the 12th.
-July 2025 from 10.00am to 11.30am.
-This month it is in aid of Cerebral Palsy.
-Why not ask your neighbours and friends along - the cake is worth coming for alone.
-Last month, £105.00 was raised for Christian Aid.
-Thank you very much to all who contributed in any way.
+will be held on 13th.
+June 2026 from 10.00am to 11.30am.
+This month it is in aid of Marie Curie Nurses, a charity you may well be familiar with.
+Why not ask your neighbours and friends to come along - the cake is worth coming for alone.

 Kempston West Methodist Church is part of the